 Diversity, Equity, and Inclusion (DEI)

 Within Media Companies

-This Toolkit for Implementing Systematic Changes Towards Equitable Representation in Media Companies is meant to be a resource for media companies committed to remedying imbalanced systems of power and representation within their organization's content and culture.
+This Toolkit for Implementing Systematic Changes Towards Equitable Representation in Media Companies equips those in decision-making roles with proven strategies to remedy imbalanced systems of power and representation within their organization.

-While we use food media as the case study for this toolkit, these learnings apply to media organizations at large, regardless of industry focus.
+While we use food media as the case study for this toolkit, these learnings apply to media organizations at large.

 This toolkit builds off of the learnings of our Toolkit for Recognizing, Disrupting, and Preventing Tokenism in Media.

 For a PDF of this toolkit, please enter your email & we'll send it directly to your inbox.

 Table of Contents